 After five years at St. Anne’s parish, he was appointed parochial vicar at Holy Family Church a multicultural parish located in Missouri City, Texas.
 This appointment was followed by Sacred Heart in Manvel, Texas.
 The five-year appointment ended with the conclusion of the Basilian Fathers ministry in 2013 within the parish.
 “It was sad for everyone.
 The Basilians were very attached to the people, and the parishioners loved the Basilians,” he said.

 From there he returned to his home parish of Holy Trinity Parish as its pastor.
 And in 2016 he once again oversaw the conclusion of the Basilian Fathers’ 72-year ministry within the parish.
 “Parishioners often said there was something special about the Basilians, perhaps we have a different approach to people,” he said.
 There was sadness for Father Zapalac as not only was it the end of the Basilian legacy, but this was his home parish family.

 Now he is back at St. Anne Parish, but no matter where he is, he enjoys accompanying people at the important times of their lives and their willingness to allow him to become intimately involved with their faith especially at the important steps in their lives.
 Sometimes he feels at a loss, especially at funerals when he can’t take their pain away.
 “I try to bring hope in these situations and show them God’s plan,” he said.

-Father Zapalac is often the youngest in his community house, and is known as the resident movie expert.
+Father Zapalac is known as the resident movie expert in his community house.
 No matter his struggles, he relies on his Basilian brothers.
 “Living with people who have gone through the same things you have means you always have someone to talk to.
 Sometimes we drive each other crazy, but we’re there for each other and praying for each other and that’s what really counts,” he said.